nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding tags to a task

-If you instead wish to add more tags to a task, without overwriting any other tag, use the `/a` as shown below
+If you wish to add more tags to a task, use `/a`:

 !!! example
     **`tag`**` 1 /a cs2103T`